 - Parkview South in Norwalk has undergone renovations for single room occupancy 24 rooms are currently occupied.

-- Gateway House will be home to 16 residents in units that range from one-bedroom unit to three-bedroom / wheelchair accessible units to four-bedroom townhouse style apartments.
+- Gateway House was celebrated with a ribbon-cutting ceremony in 2016 and is now home to 16 residents in units that range from one-bedroom to three-bedroom / wheelchair accessible units to four-bedroom townhouse style apartments.

 Gateway before (inset) and rendering of after